hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/03__shrImallalitAlAlitaH.md

 > that karma is exhausted.
 >

-​I can't understand what do you want to express by 'particular form is eternal as knowledge of Ishvara'.
+I can't understand what do you want to express by 'particular form is eternal as knowledge of Ishvara'.
 Do you mean that forms and Ishvara-GYAna are similar or same !!???
 That's untenable.
-​

 > XX: How do you know Krishna's form is the same?
 We know the name Krishna as